Canonical variables based numerical schemes for hybrid plasma models with kinetic ions and massless electrons: Numerical discretization

-Here we comment on the noises of the above formulations I and II.
+Here we comment on the noise of the above formulations I and II.
 As mentioned in sec.~\ref{sec:canonicalform}, in the formulation I~\eqref{eq:1ee}, the term $T \frac{\nabla n}{n}$ influences the update of the particles through the vector potential.
-Moreover, the derivative $ \frac{\partial {\mathbf A}}{\partial \mathbf x}$ in the Vlasov equation amplifies further the noises in ${\mathbf A}$.
-However, in the formulation II~\eqref{eq:2ee2}, the term $T \frac{\nabla n}{n}$ directly interacts with particles, and the noises in this term are not amplified as in the formulation I. Then qualitatively, we know the schemes~\eqref{eq:for2scheme} of the formulation II~\eqref{eq:2ee2} are more accurate than the schemes~\eqref{eq:for1scheme} of the formulation I~\eqref{eq:1ee}.
+Moreover, the derivative $ \frac{\partial {\mathbf A}}{\partial \mathbf x}$ in the Vlasov equation amplifies further the noise in ${\mathbf A}$.
+However, in the formulation II~\eqref{eq:2ee2}, the term $T \frac{\nabla n}{n}$ directly interacts with particles, and the noise in this term is not amplified as in the formulation I. Then qualitatively, we know the schemes~\eqref{eq:for2scheme} of the formulation II~\eqref{eq:2ee2} are more accurate than the schemes~\eqref{eq:for1scheme} of the formulation I~\eqref{eq:1ee}.
 As the hybrid models are nonlinear, no explicit general solutions can be written out.
 In the test of finite grid instability with a special solution, an equilibrium, in subsection~\ref{subsec:finite} , we compare the schemes of the two formulations quantitively.

-The schemes in~\eqref{eq:for1scheme} of the formulation I are improved when applying the filters introduced in the following for the density in the term $T \frac{\nabla n}{n}$, the results of which are shown in the numerical section~\ref{sec:numerical}. \\ {\bf Binomial filters}~\cite{BirdsallLangdon, Vay} The densities and the currents obtained from particles by deposition processes usually have large noises, a way to reduce the noises is to apply filters.
+The schemes in~\eqref{eq:for1scheme} of the formulation I are improved when applying the filters introduced in the following for the density in the term $T \frac{\nabla n}{n}$, the results of which are shown in the numerical section~\ref{sec:numerical}. \\ {\bf Binomial filters}~\cite{BirdsallLangdon, Vay} The densities and the currents obtained from particles by deposition processes usually have large noise, a way to reduce the noise is to apply filters.
 The most commonly used filter in particle-in-cell simulations is the following three points filter

 where $\phi^f$ is the quantity after filtering.
 When $\alpha = 0.5$, it is called the binomial filter.
 When $\phi = e^{jkx}$, $\phi^f = g(\alpha, k) e^{jkx}$, where $g$ is called the filter gain,

 When $m+1$ successive applications of filters with the coefficients $\alpha_1, \cdots, \alpha_m, \alpha_{m+1}$ are used, total attenuation $G$ is given by